deepaharish22/Basic-Banking-System/README.md

 DESCRIPTION:

-    A Web Application used to tranfer virtual money between multiple users and also record the banking transactions/ activities.
+    A Web Application used to tranfer virtual money between multiple users and also records the banking transactions/ activities.
     This project helps us to understand the basic working of Bank accounts.
 Some of the functionalities implemented are

     1.View all Customers